 Funded by a grant from the U.S. Department of Health & Human Services, SOPHE and Richard Windsor, PhD, worked together to develop the SCRIPT® training workshop.
-This workshop was designed to expand prenatal care to include assisting pregnant women to quit smoking.
+This workshop expands prenatal care to include assisting pregnant women to quit smoking.

-The SCRIPT® intervention was extensively evaluated in the United States and abroad.
+The SCRIPT® intervention program was extensively evaluated in the United States and abroad.

 Ten randomized control trials and cohort studies, sponsored by the National Institutes of Health and other scientific authorities, show that average quit rates for women who receive SCRIPT® are 8% higher than for women who receive regular care - a significant number for smoking cessation.
 Most quit rates fall between 3%-5%.